 • TransUnion

-If a lender was to turn down your application, it will affect your credit history and make it harder for you to get credit in the future.
+If a lender declines your application, it will affect your credit history and make it harder for you to obtain credit in the future.

 3. Find Out Your Property's Value